 4) A systematic approach will help you to solve the questions easily and quickly.

-1) People are seated at the corners and some are seated at the centre of the line facing towards the centre.
+People are seated at the corners and at the centres of the sides, all facing towards the centre, where standard circular direction rules apply.

-2) People are seated at the corners and some are seated at the centre of the line facing away from the centre.
+People are seated at the corners and at the centres of the sides, but facing outside, which reverses the left–right direction rules.

 Example: